gawhite92/Cloud3Status/README.md

 # Cloud3Status

-What is it?
 Tray application for HyperX Cloud3 Headset

-Why?
-I wanted a quick visual reference for certain headset features - battery status, mic mute status.
+Quick visual reference for certain headset features - battery, mic & sidetone status.
 I found the official HyperX app to be a bit busy and wanted to try make something more basic to suit my personal needs.

 Also a few firsts for me: